purpleKarrot Gedankenexperimente

 True if the given string or variable's value is lexicographically equal to the string or variable on the right.

-The first operand is expanded explicitly by the ${} syntax, so what the if() command sees are the arguments Windows STREQUAL Darwin and it will treat the first argument exaclty like the second one: Depending on whether there is a variable with the name Windows defined, the operand is evaluated to the value of that variable or as the string literal "Windows".
+The first operand is expanded explicitly by the ${} syntax, so what the if() command actually sees are the arguments Windows STREQUAL Darwin.
+It will treat the first argument exactly like the second: if there is a variable named Windows defined, the operand is evaluated to the value of that variable; otherwise, it is treated as the string literal "Windows".

 That means, with the following two variable definitions: